Introduction and summary

 Ulrich Boser is a senior fellow at the Center.

-The authors would like to thank Parag Pathak, the Jane Berkowitz Carlton and Dennis William Carlton professor of microeconomics at MIT; Eryn Heying, assistant director of the SEII; and Maggie Ji, policy and research manager at the SEII, for their expertise and invaluable feedback.
+The authors would also like to thank Parag Pathak, the Jane Berkowitz Carlton and Dennis William Carlton professor of microeconomics at MIT; Eryn Heying, assistant director of the SEII; and Maggie Ji, policy and research manager at the SEII, for their expertise and invaluable feedback.

 The authors would also like to acknowledge Caitlin Hannon, executive director of Enroll Indy; Ray Cwiertniezicz, former executive director of student enrollment at the Orleans Parish School Board; Gaby Fighetti, chief of student access at Orleans Parish School; Brian Eschbacher, former executive director of planning and enrollment for Denver Public Schools and founder of Eschbacher Consulting; and Jim Carpenter, executive director of planning and choice at Denver Public Schools, for sharing the stories and impact of these systems in Indianapolis, New Orleans, and Denver, respectively.